SORRY! NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2021!

 ORIENTATION & OPERATING HOURS & DAYS

-Two orientation sessions held on the first day, Monday, June 21, @ 8:15am and 8:45am.
-Or, individual tours by appointment or drop-in.
+Two orientation sessions held on the first day, Monday, June 14, @ 8:15am and 8:45am.
 Parent Handbooks issued at orientation.

-Students can be dropped off and a staff person will check them up, but parents or an authorized person MUST sign them out each day.
+Students can be dropped off and a staff person will check them in, but parents or an authorized person MUST sign them out each day.

 TUITION & REGISTRATION

-Tuition of $900 (which works out to $150 per week) can be paid all at once or $450 on June 17th and July 1st.
+Tuition of $700 (which works out to $100 per week) can be paid all at once or $350 on June 14th and July 5th.
 But early payments will be accepted anytime online.
 (Sorry, no refunds or pro-rated payments for vacations, change of plans or missed days.
 Pre-approval required for other arrangements.)
 Tuition includes instruction, instruments, activity fees, shirt, before- and after-care and food.
+Scholarships are available on a first-come-first-serve basis with income verification.

 Note that our fees are already below market and that's why we don't offer sibling discounts.